plabayo/rama/docs/book/src/faq.md

 You can find an example on how to do this at
 <https://github.com/plabayo/rama/blob/main/examples/http_rama_tower.rs>.

+Please make sure to read the lib docs at <https://ramaproxy.org/docs/rama/utils/tower/index.html>
+if you're planning to make use of it.

 ## Can I build Web Services with Rama?

 Yes you can, there are even some examples: